-These examples demonstrate how a variety of options are available when constructing an e-Filing system, and that a complete e-Filing solution will almost always require at least some integration points.
-Whether it is the EFSP and EFM are exchanging data with one another, or the EFM interacting with external DMS and CMS applications.
+These examples demonstrate the variety of options that are available when constructing an e-Filing system, and that a complete e-Filing solution will almost always require some integration points.
+This integration may be the EFSP and EFM exchanging data with one another, or the EFM communicating with external DMS and CMS applications.
 If we are assuming this as fact, then we can also assume that a method for integration between these applications is vital to the success of a complete e-Filing implementation.